 Split, development, standstill based on the history of the Berlin Wall

 The Berlin Wall divided the city for 28 years.
-Since its fall on the 9th of November 1989 it became a symbol for a split that has been successfully overcome.
-As a monumental building, it was also a striking symptom of a profound division within the German-German society that still holds on.
+Since its fall in 1990 it became a symbol for a split that has been successfully overcome.
+As a monumental building, it was also a striking symptom of a profound split within the German-German society that still holds on.
 How are dividing processes of social realities associated with splits in the inner world?
-Did the construction of the Berlin Wall, in its hypertrophy similar to the Tower of Babel, had the consequence that people in West and East no longer spoke the same language?
+Did the Berlin Wall, similar to the myth of the Tower of Babel, mean that people in West and East no longer speak the same language?
 What role do memorials play in the process of working through the side effects of the history of the division of Berlin?
 The panel addresses these and other questions in discussion with each other and with the audience.

 Prof. Dr. Axel Klausmeier – Mauergedenkstätte

 Axel Klausmeier studied art history, modern and medieval history in Bochum, Munich and Berlin and subsequently worked as an assistant at the Department of Monument Conservation of the BTU Cottbus with a research focus on “Uncomfortable Monuments”.
 Between 2001 and 2003 he documented the remains of the Berlin Wall on behalf of the Berlin Senate.
 Since January 2009 he has been Director of the Berlin Wall Foundation and since 2012 Honorary Professor for Historical Cultural and Memory Landscapes at the BTU Cottbus-Senftenberg.